decentralized-identity/trust-establishment/readme.md

 ## Overview

 Trust in the decentralized space is a wide problem that many have tried to solve.
 In this work item we aim to take a piece of the problem around trust establishment.
-The following goals are included in the scope of our work:
+The following items are included in the scope of our work:

 - Standardize method for enumerating properties of trust, including expressions of trust beyond binary decisions.
 - Standardize method providing foundations of credential issuer and verifier trust.

-The above overall goals are served by the following details:
+The above items are served by the following goals:

 - Support offline and near-offline evaluations via cacheable assets.
 - Avoid leaking information about trust evaluations to parties other than the one performing the evalution.